The coordination gap in frontier AI safety policies: Introduction

 Broader frameworks for societal adaptability have been proposed \cite{bernardi2024societal}, yet they leave open concrete implementation pathways.
 Meanwhile, a large body of work has identified specific harms: cognitive overload at the societal level \cite{lahlou2025mitigating} and shifts in the offense-defense balance in cybersecurity \cite{garfinkel2021does}, among others.
 More broadly, the literature identifies a ``context gap'' between technical prevention protocols and holistic societal impact assessments \cite{weidinger2023sociotechnical}.
 What matters for frontier-AI governance is whether systems and institutions can maintain acceptable performance under unexpected conditions and continue functioning when shocks occur.
-Current policies focus on prevention, but they do not address this broader requirement for adaptive (learning) capacity\cite{capano2017resilience}.
+Given the costs of such shocks, the goal is to minimize their occurrence, maximize learning from them, and where possible learn even in their absence.
+Current policies address only the first \cite{capano2017resilience}.

-Most proposals contribute frameworks for monitoring and reflection around such events \cite{gandhi2025societal, solaiman2023evaluating, UKAISI2025}.
+Many proposals contribute frameworks for monitoring and reflection around such events \cite{gandhi2025societal, solaiman2023evaluating, UKAISI2025}.
 Monitoring is indeed a necessary condition for effective mitigation.
 Yet the underlying challenge is a collective action problem: benefits are diffuse while costs are concentrated, creating incentives to free ride and a high risk of coordination failure.
 These dilemmas are well studied, and established strategies exist to address them; one such mechanism is precommitment \cite{ostrom1990governing}.

 The relevant actors span government regulators, critical infrastructure operators, private labs and cloud providers, and civil society.
 No single actor possesses authority or control across all domains, yet optimal responses require coordination among them.
-During high-pressure crisis events, this coordination capacity becomes critical---a point recognized by calls for interagency task forces, public-private partnerships, and treaty-like mechanisms.
+During high-pressure crisis events, this coordination capacity becomes critical, a point recognized by calls for interagency task forces, public-private partnerships, and treaty-like mechanisms.
 From other high-risk fields, we can extract best practices for such coordination efforts \cite{stetler2025reinsuring}.

 While multiple actors must account for robustness to improve coordination, labs as primary developers and operators carry particular responsibility.
 Labs are already producing Frontier AI Safety Policies (FASPs), yet these policies implicitly assume that preventative measures will succeed.
 Taking seriously the possibility that they will not—and planning accordingly—requires integrating robustness standards into these policies, making them the natural anchor point for multi-actor coordination.\\